mcer12/GxEPD_HINKE029A10_plugin/README.md

 # GxEPD HINK-E029A10 addon
 This small library adds support for **2.9" HINK-E029A10-A1** display to GxEPD library.
-It doesn't support partial update, other than that is should work.
+It doesn't support partial update atm, other than that is should work.

 https://github.com/ZinggJM/GxEPD